clarkhale/external-storage/iscsi/targetd/README.md

 These instructions should work for RHEL/CentOS 7+ and Fedora 24+.

+On Fedora 24, current updates to the SELinux policy do not work with targetd.
+There is a bug filed: https://bugzilla.redhat.com/show_bug.cgi?id=1451139 Until this bug is resolve, SELinux must be set to permissive mode on Fedora 25+.

 ### A note about names

 In various places, iSCSI Qualified Names (IQNs) need to be created.
 These need to be unique.
 So every target must have it's own unique IQN, and every client (initiator) must have its own IQN.

 IF NON-UNIQUE IQNs ARE USED, THEN THERE IS A POTENTIAL FOR DATA LOSS AND BAD PERFORMANCE!